$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalent models of different widths

-In the \nesort framework, matrix-like learnable parameters have two dimensions that scale with width, vector-like parameters have one such dimension, and scalar-like parameters do not scale with width.
+In \nesort, matrix-like parameters have two dimensions that scale with width, vector-like parameters have one, and scalar-like parameters have none.
 In Table~\ref{tab:widening}, we treat each of these categories separately in describing how to construct a dynamically equivalent widened model.
-For example, in MLPs, the input and output dimensions are constant, while the hidden layer dimensions scale with width.
-Consequently, input and output weights as well as hidden biases are classified as vector-like, hidden weights are matrix-like, and the output bias is scalar-like.
-Similarly, in transformers, the context length remains fixed, while \texttt{d\_model}, \texttt{n\_head}, and \texttt{dim\_feedforward} could scale with width.\footnote{We borrow the notation \texttt{d\_model}, \texttt{n\_head}, and \texttt{dim\_feedforward} from the PyTorch implementation of transformer~\cite{paszke2017automatic}.} Thus, matrix-like parameters in transformers include the query, key, value, and output projection matrices: $W^Q, W^K, W^V, W^O \in \RR^{\texttt{d\_model} \times \texttt{d\_model}}$.
+For example, in MLPs, input/output dimensions are constant while hidden dimensions scale with width.
+Consequently, input and output weights and hidden biases are vector-like, hidden weights are matrix-like, and the output bias is scalar-like.
+Similarly, in transformers, the context length is fixed while \texttt{d\_model}, \texttt{n\_head}, and \texttt{dim\_feedforward} could scale with width,\footnote{We borrow the notation \texttt{d\_model}, \texttt{n\_head}, and \texttt{dim\_feedforward} from the PyTorch implementation of transformer~\cite{paszke2017automatic}.} so the query, key, value, and output projection matrices $W^Q, W^K, W^V, W^O \in \RR^{\texttt{d\_model} \times \texttt{d\_model}}$ are matrix-like.

-This language provides a unified framework for studying static and dynamic equivalence as nearly any relevant neural computation---including forward and backward passes---can be expressed as a \nesort program.
-Using this framework, we formally extend Proposition~\ref{prop:narrow-wide-equivalence} and Proposition~\ref{prop:entrywise_update} from MLPs to a much broader class of network architectures, via similar inductive reasoning.
+Since nearly any relevant neural computation---including forward and backward passes---can be expressed as a \nesort program, we use this framework to formally extend Propositions~\ref{prop:narrow-wide-equivalence} and~\ref{prop:entrywise_update} from MLPs to a much broader class of architectures via similar inductive reasoning.

 \paragraph{Transfer of optimizer internal state.} In practice, the construction of a dynamically equivalent wider model is applied mid-training: the base model has already been trained for some number of steps, and the goal is to construct a wider model that behaves exactly as if training of the base model were continued.
 For optimizers that maintain internal state (e.g., momentum in SGD, or the first- and second-moment estimates in Adam/AdamW), achieving this requires transferring the accumulated optimizer state alongside the weights.
 The state is duplicated and rescaled following a similar principle as the weight transfer in Table~\ref{tab:widening}.
 The specific rules are given in Appendix~\ref{appen:implementation-upscaling}.